vi/websocat/doc.md

 * separator (`Option<u8>`) - Use this byte as a separator.
 Defaults to 10 (\n).
 * separator_n (`Option<usize>`) - Use this number of repetitions of the specified byte to consider it as a separator.
 Defaults to 1.
+* substitute (`Option<u8>`) - When framing messages, look for byte sequences within the message that may alias with the separator and substitute last byte of such pseudo-separators with this byte value.
+If active, leading and trailing separator bytes are also removed from the datagrams

 ## listen_tcp